 The causes of lower back pain are often difficult to diagnose.
 One relatively common cause of lower back pain that seems to be overlooked is sacroiliac joint dysfunction.

-Read more about Lower Back Pain Symptoms and Causes
+Read more about Causes of Lower Back Pain

 The sacroiliac joint (also called the SI joint) connects the sacrum—the triangular shaped bone at the bottom of the spine—with the pelvis on each side of the spine.